satym07/Car-Price-Prediction-Project/README.md

 MAE
 RMSE
 R² Score
-You can add your specific values (optional).
+(You can add your specific metric values here.)
 ⭐ Summary
 This project demonstrates:
 End-to-end ML development